 Online, vape culture is badass, rebellious, cool.
 It’s also virtually impossible to monitor.
 There isn’t much to stop a 12- or 13-year-old from following these influencers on social media.
 JUUL shut down their social media accounts at the end of 2018, following an fda announcement that it would investigate vape companies, and JUUL Labs Canada say they have no social media presence in Canada.
 But other vape companies do.
 Vype Canada has an Instagram account that largely markets their products.
 VOOPOO has over 420,000 followers on their Instagram account, and their most recent posts include a vaping elephant, guys flexing their guns (and their vapes), and a vape duel between two young men for the affections of a girl.

-With professional help, Sanders was able to break up with nicotine.
+With professional help, Samson was able to break up with nicotine.
 “It was so crazy to think I was that addicted as a 40-a-day smoker at such a young age,” he says.

 But there could be a whole generation of Canadian teens who won’t be so lucky.
 “There is a robust association between vaping and smoking,” says Hammond.
 “Kids who vape first are more likely to smoke.”
 However, Hammond explains the association isn’t causal: kids who engage in one form of risky behaviour are more likely to engage in another.